-On April 8, 2015, the Corporation issued additional floating rate senior unsecured notes due May 16, 2017 (the "Additional Floating Rate Notes") by way of private placement in reliance upon exemptions from the prospectus requirements under applicable securities legislation (the "2015 Offering").
-The Additional Floating Rate Notes were issued at a discount of 0.336% of the principal amount thereof, for aggregate gross proceeds of \$124.58 million.
-The Additional Floating Rate Notes (as hereinafter defined) due \$150.0 million aggregate principal amount of Original Floating Rate Notes (as hereinafter defined) due May 16, 2017 issued by the Corporation on May 16, 2014, and bear interest at the same rate as the Original Floating Rate Notes.
-The Corporation used the net proceeds of the 2015 Offering to repay indebtedness outstanding under its unsecured revolving credit facility (the "Credit Facility") and for general corporate purposes.
+On April 8, 2015, the Corporation issued additional floating rate senior unsecured notes due May 16, 2017 (the "Additional Series 1 Floating Rate Notes") by way of private placement in reliance upon exemptions from the prospectus requirements under applicable securities legislation (the "2015 Offering").
+The Additional Series 1 Floating Rate Notes were issued at a discount of 0.336% of the principal amount thereof, for aggregate gross proceeds of \$124.58 million.
+The Additional Series 1 Floating Rate Notes constituted an increase to the \$150.0 million aggregate principal amount of Original Series 1 Floating Rate Notes (as hereinafter defined) due May 16, 2017 issued by the Corporation on May 16, 2014, and they bear interest at the same rate as the Original Series 1 Floating Rate Notes.
+The Corporation used the net proceeds of the 2015 Offering to repay indebtedness outstanding under the Credit Facility and for general corporate purposes.
 See "Description of Material Indebtedness - Senior Unsecured Notes".